DataDog/documentation/content/en/tracing/troubleshooting/_index.md

 This can happen when the service name is not consistent across all spans.

-For example, you might have a single service like `service:test` showing multiple services in the Datadog:
+For example, you might have a single service such as `service:test` showing multiple services in the Datadog:
 - `service:test`
 - `service:test-mongodb`
 - `service:test-postgresdb`

 You can use [Inferred Service dependencies (beta)][30].
 Inferred external APIs use the default naming scheme `net.peer.name`.
 For example: `api.stripe.com`, `api.twilio.com`, and `us6.api.mailchimp.com`.
 Inferred databases use the default naming `scheme db.instance`.

-Or, you can merge the service names using an environment variable like `DD_SERVICE_MAPPING` or `DD_TRACE_SERVICE_MAPPING`, depending on the language.
+Or, you can merge the service names using an environment variable such as `DD_SERVICE_MAPPING` or `DD_TRACE_SERVICE_MAPPING`, depending on the language.

 For more information, see [Configure the Datadog Tracing Library][27] or choose your language here: